 Keli Goff is an internationally recognized multi-platform journalist and screenwriter, best known for chronicling the intersections of politics, pop culture, race and gender in America.
-Currently a Columnist for The Daily Beast, she is also a writer for the groundbreaking new comedy Twenties, helmed by Emmy-winning producer Lena Waithe and previously wrote for the CW network’s Black Lightning, based on the DC Comics superhero.
-In 2018 the documentary Reversing Roe, a history of the political and legal battles that have defined America’s abortion debates, was released in theaters, marking Keli’s debut as a film producer.
+Currently a Columnist for The Daily Beast, in 2019, she was nominated for two Emmy Awards for her work as a producer on the Netflix film Reversing Roe, a documentary chronicling the history of America’s political and legal battles over abortion.

 As a journalist Keli’s work has appeared in some of the world’s leading publications, including the magazines Time, Cosmopolitan and Essence, and the web editions of The New York Times, The Guardian, The Atlantic, Elle, Glamour and New York Magazine to name a few.
 Before joining The Daily Beast, she previously served as a contributor to The Washington Post blog She the People, The Huffington Post and the online magazine The Root.